-- In 2016, SM SAAM's consolidated sales reached MUS\$394, down by 8%, mainly due to lower sales of logistics, due to lower activity in Chile, and the closure of certain operations in Chile and of Brazil, and also of port terminals and tug boats. - SM SAAM obtained net income of MUS\$55 in 2016, 21% lower than 2015, mainly due to a non recurring gain of US\$32 million reported in 2015, related to the restructuring of Tramarsa (Peru). - YTD June 2017, SM SAAM's net income rose 50%, mainly due to a non-recurring gain on the sale of its minority stake in Tramarsa (Peru) during the second quarter.
+- In 2016, SM SAAM's consolidated sales reached MUS\$394, down by 8%, mainly due to lower sales of logistics, due to lower activity in Chile, and the closure of certain operations in Chile and of Brazil, and also of port terminals and tug boats. - Net income reached MUS\$55 in 2016, 21% lower than 2015, mainly due to a non recurring gain of MUS\$32 in 2015, related to the restructuring of Tramarsa (Peru). - YTD Sept 2017, SM SAAM's net income rose 20%, mainly due to a non-recurring gain on the sale of its minority stake in Tramarsa during the second quarter, offsetting lower results of logistics and tug boats.
+Lower performance of Chilean ports was compensated by the addition of Puerto Caldera and good performance at Guayaquil.